michaelnny/InstructLLaMA/README.md

 Implements pre-training, supervised fine-tuning (SFT), and reinforcement learning from human feedback (RLHF), to train and fine-tune the LLaMA2 model to follow human instructions, similar to InstructGPT or ChatGPT, but on a much smaller scale.

+Check the [article post](https://www.vectortheta.com/blog/InstructLLaMA) on the discussion of the project.
-This project use a custom QLoRA implementation with basic tools such as PyTorch and Bitsandbytes, without any Hugging Face tools.

-For more information on QLoRA fine-tuning, check my project at [QLoRA-LLM](https://github.com/michaelnny/QLoRA-LLM)
+This project use a custom QLoRA implementation with basic tools such as PyTorch and Bitsandbytes, decoupled from any Hugging Face tools.
+For more information on QLoRA fine-tuning, check my [article post](https://www.vectortheta.com/blog/QLoRA-LLM) and project at
+[QLoRA-LLM](https://github.com/michaelnny/QLoRA-LLM)

 # Disclaimer